 The irony is that in the practical exercise of religious values, people stop listening to the teachings that they reference.
 Mankind puts limits on God while believing that they are honoring him.

 It is my belief, that all religions of the world share one major point in common.
 They are all correct.
 Every religion, Christianity, Islam, Judaism, Buddhist, Zoroaster, Hindu, Wiccan, Druid, and even the animistic beliefs still found in aboriginal tribes in the far corners of the world.
 They are all right.
 There is one God, with a multitude of facets.

 How is that possible?
 Because I believe that God is larger than man and I don’t put limits on God.
 The Creator of the Universe around us can wear any face, present any teachings, and show a multitude of facets in order to reach the broadest range of people possible.
 All this, for the purpose of creating a peaceful and loving society.

 The problem that we face with religion?
 Simple.
-One group achieves a majority and use their version of God’s words and their majority to coerce those who do not subscribe to their beliefs.
+One group achieves a majority and uses their version of God’s words and their majority to coerce those who do not subscribe to their beliefs.
 I have fought in wars because of this problem.

-In the United States, while physical violence over religious principles are thankfully rare, we still have the issue of a majority, who subscribe to a certain value system given to them by their religion, and they impose that value system upon those of minority groups who do not voluntarily agree to those same terms.
+In the United States, while physical violence over religious principles is thankfully rare, we still have the issue of a majority, who subscribe to a certain value system given to them by their religion, and they impose that value system upon those of minority groups who do not voluntarily agree to those same terms.
 The majority may use laws instead of weapons but the oppression and coercion remain the same.

 In the Middle East today, people are losing their lives because of religious groups who hold sway over the territory and inflict their brand of religion without mercy.
 In the United States, we might only imprison someone, fine them, or simply deny their ability to liberty as they see fit, but that only changes the degree of coercion, not the injustice behind it.